This policy is valid from 1st November, 2012

 I cannot be held responsible for any offence taken due to translation, interpretation or mistakes in grammar and/or punctuation of my website’s content.
 I am Dutch.
 Forgive me.

-I am not responsible for the privacy practices of any of my advertisers or blog commenters.
+I am not responsible for the privacy practices of any of my advertisers or people that comment on my articles.

 I am not responsible for the actions of my advertisers or sponsors.
 If you purchase a product or service based upon a link from my website, you must take action with that company to resolve any issues, not The Travel Tester.